keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Simple1.md

 # [Connection of local outbreaks in Austria and other European outbreaks](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/subsampled/8000?c=gt-S_614&f_country=Austria&d=tree)

 This observation is in line with the results from our mutational analysis of SARS-CoV-2 strains from Austrian patients.
-Most of the patient samples from Austria show the same S D614G mutation shared by many other European strains.
+Most of the samples from Austria show the same S D614G mutation shared by many other European strains.

 # [Connection of local outbreaks in Austria and other European outbreaks](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/subsampled/8000?f_country=Austria&d=map&r=location)